seedstack-addons/spring-bridge/transactions.md

         weight: 20
 ---

-SEED implements its own transaction engine and sometimes it could be troublesome depending on your needs.
-Spring bridge provides a solution that goes both ways and lets you choose beteween either :
+When using Spring framework along SeedStack, you might need to trigger transactions accross framework boundaries.
+The Spring bridge add-on provides a solution that goes both ways and lets you choose beteween either:

-* a transaction managed by Spring (for compatibility with Seed internal JPA features)
+* Managing Spring transactions from Seed code,
-* a transaction managed by Seed (for compatibility with Spring ORM features)
+* Managing Seed transactions from Spring code.

-# Spring transaction managed by Seed
+# Seed-managed transactions

 You can specify a Spring-based transaction handler in your Seed transaction demarcation by adding the `@SpringTransactionManager` annotation besides the `@Transactional` one.